corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 ## Prerequisites

 Cross-provider key rotation is a system-critical operation.
-An unsuccessful rotation can leave the affected node or notary unable to access its existing states, so complete every item in this checklist before you rotate any key:
+An unsuccessful rotation can leave the affected node or notary unable to access its existing states.
+Complete every item in this checklist before you rotate any key:

 1. Rehearse the complete procedure in a non-production environment that mirrors production, and confirm that the node or notary restarts and can access its states afterwards.
 Do not run a rotation in production that you have not first validated in a test environment.
 2. Take verified backups of the node database and the entire node directory, including the current `certificates` directory and its Java KeyStore (JKS) files.
 For a notary rotation, also back up the notary database.
 Confirm that you can restore these backups before you continue, because they are the only way to roll back a failed rotation.